Desbeers/Chord-Provider/README.md

 - You can 'define' a Capo but that will not change any notes in the document; again on purpose.
 - It can export your song to a PDF document.
 - It can play chords with MIDI.
 Note: This does not work in a simulator.
-- It can play songs when stored next to the **ChordPro** file.
+- It can play audio songs when stored next to the **ChordPro** file when defined with `{musicpath: file-name.m4a}` and when a music folder is selected (sandbox restriction).
-- Full 'left-handed' support.
+- Full 'left-handed' chords support.

 ### macOS